-Community Strategy Sessions—Coffee Chats to Help Community Leaders Talk Things Out.
+Community Strategy Office Hours—Time for Community Leaders Talk Things Out.

 Every day, I take an hour meeting with a different community leader/organizer.
 Jamming with people cultivating communities big and small energizes me.
 And folks seem to really benefit from talking through strategy and structure!